WHAT IS DEGENERATIVE DISC DISEASE?

-ARE STEM CELLS EFFECTIVE IN TREATING DEGENERATIVE DISC DISEASE?
+ARE ORTHOBIOLOGICS EFFECTIVE IN TREATING DEGENERATIVE DISC DISEASE?

-Even though some pain relief has been seen with a percentage of stem cell therapy cases, the need for subsequent injections after the initial treatment is quite common.
+Even though some pain relief has been seen in a percentage of comprehensive orthobiologic treatments, the need for subsequent injections after the initial treatment is quite common.
 Receiving multiple injections can be financially costly and frustrating, especially if the treatments do not provide the expected benefits.

-Stem cells are unable to effectively treat degenerative discs on their own because stem cells tend to leak out of the discs – they are not properly suited to seal the annular tears that caused the disc to begin to degenerate in the first place.
-Unfortunately, that leaves stem cell patients in the same set of circumstances as patients who seek out more ordinary treatment methods.
+Cell-based therapies are unable to effectively treat degenerative discs on their own because these treatments tend to leak out of the discs – they are not properly suited to seal the annular tears that caused the disc to begin to degenerate in the first place.
+Unfortunately, that leaves patients in the same set of circumstances as patients who seek out more traditional treatment methods.

-That is why Dr. Pauza focused on developing the FDA-approved drug fibrin – to provide relief for millions of people with Degenerative Disc Disease who all suffer from the same underlying issue – annular tears.
+That is why Dr. Pauza focused on developing a treatment that would be able to treat patients with Degenerative Disc Disease who all suffer from the same underlying issue – annular tears.

 WHAT IS FIBRIN?